mahdighiasi79/Fuzzy-C-means/README.md

 # Fuzzy-C-means
 In this project, we aim to cluster some generated data points.
-We have used C-means clustering algorithm for our task which works based on Fuzzy logic.
+We have used the C-means clustering algorithm for our task which works based on Fuzzy logic.
-In C-meas algorithm, each data point belongs to all of the culsters.
+In the C-means algorithm, each data point belongs to all of the clusters.
 But the degree of belongings differe.
 We determine the degree of belonging of a given data point to a given cluster based on its proximity to the cluster center and compare it with its proximity to other cluster centers.
 The following is the formula for calculating the belonging degree of the k-th data point to the i-th cluster: